airplanedev/node-sdk/README.md

 SDK for writing [Airplane](https://airplane.dev) tasks with Node.js in JavaScript and TypeScript.

-To learn more, see [the Airplane docs on Node.js tasks](https://docs.airplane.dev/creating-tasks/node).
+To learn more, see [the Airplane SDK docs](https://docs.airplane.dev/creating-tasks/node-sdk).